• Skip to primary navigation

 Instructions

-• When potatoes are cold, dice into approximately ¾″ cubes and place in a medium bowl.
-To the potatoes, add celery, shallot, capers, dill.
+• Dice cold potatoes into approximately ¾″ cubes and place in a medium bowl.
+Add celery, shallot, capers, dill, parsley.
 In a small bowl, stir or whisk together the vegenaise, lemon juice, garlic, and mustard until smooth, then gently fold into the potatoes until the they are well coated.
-Adjust seasoning with salt and pepper if needed, and add extra lemon or dill if preferred.
+Adjust seasoning with salt and pepper if needed, and add extra lemon or herbs if desired.

 Notes